Physical Education

 Why study Physical Education?

-Studying PE gives you an insight into all theoretical concepts of the sport you play.
-It covers the physiology, psychology, biomechanics and sociology aspects of sport and provides an in depth understanding of how to improve your own, and others’, performance.
+Studying PE gives you an insight into the theoretical concepts of the sports you play.
+It covers the physiology, psychology, biomechanics and sociology aspects of sport and provides an in depth understanding of how to improve your own, and others’ performance.
 It is a well-respected subject, combining positively with other Science and Arts A Levels.

 Assessment